hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

+1)pDot as here macro* ONE KEY TO mOVE - ONE KEY TO EXQ!!!!!
 1)ctrl+alt v toggles VIM mode from VS code.....
-1)pDot as here macro* ONE KEY TO mOVE - ONE KEY TO EXQ!!!!!
 2)yfs (etIfcib you wanc)
 3)ctrl V + ascii code in insert mode!!!! or CTRL K for diagraphs 4)viw(think in terms of visual yy-ing!!!!
-5)gv re-highlights last highlighted-block
+5)gv re-highlights last highlighted-block think how this can be used more marking purposes!!!!
 6)Visual block cursor trick only effects top line while in insert mode 7)gj and gk are your friend!!!!
 8)remember marks can do lines ie 'a
 9)Here is the magic formula :0 norm "aP (amen!!!!)
 10)/choice\|end\zs === the magic mapper
+best use for let/const. don't need the zs!!!
 11)shift + arrowkeys in insert mode to move by word!!!
 12)Vim remembers last search and can be reactivated with just a press of /!!!
 13)Number in front of search term jumps to the x-th hit!!!!